An Identification and Dimensionality Robust Test for Instrumental Variables Models: Introduction

 When instruments are suspected to be weak, researchers may want to test hypotheses about structural parameters using testing procedures that are robust to identification strength.
-These identification-robust testing procedures all require some conditions on the rate of growth of the number of instruments, \(d_z\), in relation to the sample size, \(n\).
-The tests of \citet{Anderson-Rubin-1949,StaigerStock-1997,Moreira-2001,Moreira_2003}, and \citet{Kleibergen_2002,Kleibergen-2005} are shown by \citet{Andrews-Stock-2007} to control size under heteroskedasticity when \(d_z^3/n \to 0\).
-Recent tests developed in \citet{Mikusheva_Sun_2022,crudu_mellace_sandor_2021,Matsushita_Otsu_2022}, and \citet{lim2022conditional} allow the number of instruments to be proportional to sample size, \(d_z/n \to \varrho \in [0,1)\), but require that the number of instruments be large, \(d_z \to \infty\).
-Moreover, while the tests proposed by \citet{BCCH-2012} and \citet{Mikusheva-2023-ManyTimeSeries} require only \(\log^M(d_z)/n \to 0\) for some constant \(M > 1\), they either rely on sample splitting or fail to incorporate first-stage information, both of which may reduce power in overidentified models.
-These conditions on the growth rate of \(d_z\) can be difficult to interpret and the variety of tests available under alternate regimes may make it unclear to the researcher which test should be applied in her particular setting.\footnote{For example, consider a setting similar to that of \citet{derenoncourt-2022} where the researcher has a dozen or so instruments and a sample size of a few hundred.
-The number of instruments cubed is larger than sample size, but asymptotic approximations based on \(d_z \to \infty\) seem unlikely to resemble the finite sample distribution.}
+These procedures all rely on some conditions on the rate of growth of the number of instruments, \(d_z\), in relation to the sample size, \(n\).
+The initial identification robust tests developed in \citet{StaigerStock-1997}, \citet{Moreira_2003}, and \citet{Kleibergen-2005} are shown by \citet{Andrews-Stock-2007} to control size under heteroskedasticity when the number of instruments cubes is small relative to the sample size, \(d_z^3/n\to 0\).
+Meanwhile, recent and interesting ``many-instrument'' tests (\citet{crudu_mellace_sandor_2021}, \citet{Mikusheva_Sun_2022}, \citet{Matsushita_Otsu_2022}, \citet{lim2022conditional}) allow the number of instruments to be proportional to the sample size, \(d_z/n\to \varrho \in [0,1)\), but require that the number of instruments itself be large, \(d_z \to\infty\).

-In contrast, the test considered in this paper is applicable in any of the settings described above.
-The proposed test statistic is similar in spirit to a jackknife version of the K-statistic and makes use of an auxiliary conditional slope parameter to construct first-stage estimates that are uncorrelated with the structural errors under the null hypothesis.
-So long as this auxiliary parameter can be consistently estimated, the proposed test statistic has a limiting chi-squared distribution with degrees of freedom equal to the number of structural parameters.
-The conditional slope parameter is simple to estimate with out-of-the-box methods, and consistency is achievable under approximate sparsity even when the number of instruments is much larger than the sample size.
-This approximate sparsity assumption is trivially satisfied when the first- and second-stage errors are homoskedastic.